-The longest idle time refers to the amount of time that has passed since a booking was last created for each Booking page.
+ScheduleOnce's Pooled availability algorithm is based on the longest idle time concept.
+This refers to the amount of time that has passed since a booking was last created for each Booking page.

-The idle time is tracked per Master page AND per Event type combination.
+- The idle time is tracked per Master page AND per Event type combination.
 This means that if a User receives bookings from more than one Master page, each Master page will have separate idle times.
 Also, if a User receives bookings from more than one Event type in a single Master page, they will have two separate counts.

-The idle time is not considered if a Booking page has been deleted, disabled or has connection errors.
+- The idle time is not considered if a Booking page has been deleted, disabled, or has connection errors.

 - When a new Booking page is added to a Master page, this Booking page is considered to have the longest idle time.
 This means that the new Booking page will be highest priority for new bookings.

 Note If you're using Pooled availability with priority and multiple Booking pages have been assigned the same Assignment priority, then longest idle time will be used to choose between them.